 The easiest paint to apply to a car is acrylic urethane paint.
 Acrylic urethane is very durable and extremely long-lasting.
 Also, it is very easy to use.
 Thus, for your DIY project, acrylic urethane can come in handy.

-Also, note that acrylic urethane uses a quick-drying catalyst; this makes it dry quickly.
+Also, note that acrylic urethane uses a quick-drying catalyst.
 So, when you mix your paint, ensure to paint quickly as it gets dry quickly.